 The best way of dealing with cat litter effectively and in a way that is beneficial for the environment is to use biodegradable or compostable cat litter.
-There are a variety of cat litters available that are made from natural materials that break down easily and can return to the earth safely.
+There are a variety of cat litter available that are made from natural materials that break down easily and can return to the earth safely.
 These include compressed paper, wood shavings, and various other plant materials.

 It’s important to note that there are key differences between biodegradable and compostable litter.
 Biodegradable litter will break down naturally all on its own, while compostable litter needs human intervention and needs to be composted to properly break down.

-Biodegradable and compostable litters are more expensive than normal cat litter but are better for the environment and easier to dispose of.
+Biodegradable and compostable litter are more expensive than normal cat litter but are better for the environment and easier to dispose of.
 Of course, not all cat owners have access to a place where they can compost litter, so this is not an option for everyone.